uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 > agreed to additional pan-Canadian work in Aboriginal education to take place over the next two years, which will focus on four key directional ideas: support for Aboriginal students interested in pursuing teaching as a career; development of learning resources on Canadian history and the legacy of Indian Residential Schools that could be used by teacher training programs; sharing of promising practices in Aboriginal education; and ongoing promotion of learning about Indian Residential Schools in K–12 education systems.[^109]

-In regions where curriculum and teacher training on residential schools have been introduced, it will be necessary to build on these early successes and evaluate progress<!--x-->
-on an ongoing basis.
+In regions where curriculum and teacher training on residential schools have been introduced, it will be necessary to build on these early successes and evaluate progress <!-- page 295 -->on an ongoing basis.
 Where education about residential schools is minimal, provincial and territorial governments can benefit from the lessons learned in jurisdictions that have made this material a mandatory requirement.

 The Commission notes that throughout the residential school era, Catholic and Protestant religious schools taught students only about their own religions.